-- A. Pursuant to Health General Article §§ 18-205 and 18-904, and COMAR 10.06.01.03 and .04, a medical laboratory performing a diagnostic test for COVID-19 shall report a positive test result of an individual immediately to MDH and the appropriate local health officer. - B. The medical laboratory shall immediately notify the requesting healthcare provider of the positive test result and provide a written or electronic report of the positive test result to the requesting healthcare provider to give to the patient.
+- A. Pursuant to Health General Article §§ 18-205 and 18-904, and COMAR 10.06.01.03 and .04, a medical laboratory performing a diagnostic test for COVID-19 shall report a positive test result of an individual immediately to the Maryland Department of Health ("MDH") and the appropriate local health officer. - B. The medical laboratory shall immediately notify the requesting healthcare provider of the positive test result and provide a written or electronic report of the positive test result to the requesting healthcare provider to give to the patient.